 My work has appeared in a range of peer reviewed journals, including Sociology, Social Anthropology, Journal of Ethnic and Migration Studies, Ethnic and Racial Studies, and Citizenship Studies.
 I am author or editor of books and journal’s special issues including The Oxford Handbook on Refugee and Forced Migration Studies (with Fiddian-Qasmiyeh, Long and Loescher, Oxford University Press), Sans Papiers (with Bloch and Zetter, Pluto), Ethnography, diversity and urban space (with Mette L. Berg and Ben Gidley, Identities: Global Studies in Culture and Power), Romani politics in contemporary Europe: poverty, ethnic mobilisation and the neoliberal order (with Nidhi Trehan, Palgrave, 2009), Refugee Community Organisations and Dispersal: Networks, Resources and Social Capital (with David Griffiths and Roger Zetter, Policy Press, 2005), The Roma in the new EU: Polices, Frames and Everyday Experiences (with Peter Vermeersch, Journal of Ethnic and Migration Studies, 2012), and Rifugio Europa?
 (Studi Emigrazione, 2006).

 I am one of the founding editors of Migration Studies, a new refereed journal by Oxford University Press that started publication in Spring 2013.
+I am the editor in chief of Policy Press ‘Global migration and social change‘ book series.

 In November 2016, I was included in the University of Birmingham’s ‘Birmingham Heroes‘ campaign for my work on the refugee crisis.